matik12/aurelia-oauth/README.md

 }
 ```

-## Added support for both aurelia-fetch-client and aurelia-http-client (v.0.2.0)
+## Added support for both aurelia-fetch-client and aurelia-http-client (v 0.2.0)

 Currently, aurelia-oauth provides basic feature of adding authorization header to every request by using custom interceptor, which should work well with both client plugins.
 However, there is one slight difference in behaviour and in case of **aurelia-http-client** which has support for cancelling requests, plugin can abort request when checks that token has expired before the request was made.
 In both plugins the request response, which is passed in the promise chain contains additional flag **tokenExpired** in case that, was the reason request has failed.